 John Barilaro, since 2011.

 Southeastern NSW.
 Monaro covers inland parts of southeastern NSW to the south and east of the ACT.
 The seat includes Queanbeyan, Cooma and the Snowy Mountains.
-It covers all of Queanbeyan, Bombala, Cooma-Monaro, Palerang and Snowy River local government areas.
+It covers the Snowy Monaro and Queanbeyan-Palerang council areas.

 The seat of Monaro was first creating in 1858, and apart from three terms in the 1920s, Monaro has existed as an electoral district ever since.